Yun Waddy Lwin Moe: Personal life

 Yun Waddy Lwin Moe was born on 21 October 1998 in Yangon.
-She is the eldest daughter of actor Lwin Moe and May Thu.
+She is the eldest daughter of actor Lwin Moe and former TV host May Thu.
 She has one younger sibling Yun Nandi Lwin Moe.

+In the June 22 issue of Unity Journal, the front-page headline claimed that "Yun Waddy Lwin Moe had reportedly eloped".
+However, contradictorily, it was later clarified on an inside page that the news about Yun Waddy Lwin Moe and Nay Shwe Thway Aung were false.
+This misleading reporting garnered significant attention nationwide.
+Consequently, May Thu, Yun Waddy Lwin Moe's mother, expressed outrage and threatened legal action for defamation.
+In response, the journal promptly issued an apology.

 She married Htet Oo Hlaing on 4 January 2018.
 She gave birth to their first son Lwin Htet on 7 August 2018.